a beginner's intro to zines by atozines

 should be 18+

-often times the shipping mod
+often also the shipping mod

-could also be the finance mod
+can also be the finance mod

 knows of manufacturers